The Importance of Hope in our Health

 This guidebook’s purpose is to educate and equip you with the necessary brain health skills to find and maintain hope even during the most trying of times.
 You may apply these tools in your own life, as well as gain knowledge on how to guide others on their path to living a hopeful life.

-The leading predictor of suicide is hopelessness (Association of Physicians, 2004), so we believe through understanding and practicing the pathways to hope, no matter what the experience, we improve brain health for all.
+The leading risk factor for suicide is hopelessness (Association of Physicians, 2004), so we believe through understanding and practicing the pathways to hope, no matter what the experience, we improve brain health for all.

 Let’s Think About Hope